Koushika-B/Module3_22/RKE_System/1_Requirements/README.md

   ## Identifying features

-  * Door must be locked with the one user button click.
+  * Door must be locked for one user button click.
   * Door must be unlocked for two user button clicks.
   * Activation and Deactivation of alarm for three user button clicks.
   * Approach light for four user button clicks.